 In 1967, dividends were paid only once.
-Looking back the event, Buffett commented jokingly: “The decision was made when I was in the toilet” (Investopedia, 14th December, 2016)
+Looking back the event, Buffett commented jokingly: “The decision was made when I was in the toilet.”
+(Investopedia, 14th December, 2016)

 Some shareholders have raised their voices to ask for paying dividends.
 Against this campaign, Buffett has never changed his mind.
-This attitude, of sticking to your belief is seen as being inflexible, but it may be the most critical thing to make the most of any chance to make you very wealthy. (written by Kotoko Allen, freelance writer)
+This attitude, of sticking to your belief is seen as being inflexible, but it may be the most critical thing to make the most of any chance to make you very wealthy. (written by Kotoko Allan, freelance writer)

 – “6 Tips to Become Rich” The Secret to Warren Buffett’s success: Is he different from being stingy?